punitdiwan/codeing-challenge/README.md

 This will be your `index.html` screen.

-You will need to display welcome message with a button to go the next Page, which link to the "Food Items" page.
+You will need to display a welcome message with a button to `Go To The Next Page`, which link to the "Food Items" page.

 ### "Food Items" page

 Refer to the [screens/Screen2.png](./screens/Screen2.png) for Food Items Page.

-For this page you will need to fetch data from URI `./data/feeds.json` using fetch API.
-THe data will be in JSON format containing name, price and image of the food items.
+For this page, you will need to fetch data from URI `./data/feeds.json` using fetch API.
+The data will be in JSON format containing the name, price, and image of the food items.
+The data us ibkt fetched when the user details are already present in the local storage.
 Please pass 'Content-Type': 'application/json' and 'Accept': 'application/json' as headers :

-Then do the follwing:
+Then do the following:

 - Display the name and the price of `entries` as shown in the [screens/Screen2.png](./screens/Screen2.png)
 - Where the `+` of the entry is clicked, the Total and Cost should be updated as shown in [screens/Screen2.1.png](./screens/Screen2.1.png).